Jabil (NYSE:JBL) Issues Q4 2022 Earnings Guidance

 Jabil (NYSE:JBL – Get Rating) updated its fourth quarter 2022 earnings guidance on Thursday.
 The company provided EPS guidance of $1.94-$2.34 for the period, compared to the consensus EPS estimate of $2.01.
 The company issued revenue guidance of $8.10 billion-$8.70 billion, compared to the consensus revenue estimate of $8.27 billion.
 Jabil also updated its FY 2022 guidance to $7.45-$7.45 EPS.

-JBL has been the topic of a number of recent research reports.
-StockNews.com raised shares of Jabil from a buy rating to a strong-buy rating in a report on Friday, April 15th.
-The Goldman Sachs Group cut their target price on shares of Jabil from $78.00 to $69.00 and set a buy rating on the stock in a report on Wednesday, June 1st.
-Finally, Citigroup cut their target price on shares of Jabil from $90.00 to $80.00 in a report on Friday.
-Four investment analysts have rated the stock with a buy rating and three have issued a strong buy rating to the stock.
-According to data from MarketBeat, the company has an average rating of Buy and an average price target of $75.67.
+Several analysts recently commented on the company.
+StockNews.com upgraded Jabil from a buy rating to a strong-buy rating in a research report on Friday, April 15th.
+The Goldman Sachs Group dropped their price target on Jabil from $78.00 to $69.00 and set a buy rating for the company in a research report on Wednesday, June 1st.
+Finally, Citigroup dropped their price target on Jabil from $90.00 to $80.00 in a research report on Friday, June 17th.
+Three equities research analysts have rated the stock with a buy rating and three have given a strong buy rating to the stock.
+Based on data from MarketBeat, the company has an average rating of Strong Buy and an average target price of $74.80.

-The business also recently declared a quarterly dividend, which was paid on Thursday, June 2nd.
-Stockholders of record on Monday, May 16th were issued a dividend of $0.08 per share.
-This represents a $0.32 annualized dividend and a dividend yield of 0.60%.
+The business also recently disclosed a quarterly dividend, which was paid on Thursday, June 2nd.
+Shareholders of record on Monday, May 16th were paid a dividend of $0.08 per share.
+This represents a $0.32 dividend on an annualized basis and a yield of 0.61%.
 The ex-dividend date was Friday, May 13th.
-Jabil’s dividend payout ratio is currently 5.90%.
+Jabil’s dividend payout ratio (DPR) is currently 5.50%.

-In related news, Director Anousheh Ansari sold 3,500 shares of Jabil stock in a transaction on Tuesday, May 31st.
-The shares were sold at an average price of $62.00, for a total value of $217,000.00.
-Following the completion of the sale, the director now owns 37,400 shares of the company’s stock, valued at approximately $2,318,800.
-The transaction was disclosed in a document filed with the SEC, which can be accessed through the SEC website.
-Also, CEO Mark T. Mondello sold 12,000 shares of Jabil stock in a transaction on Monday, April 4th.
-The shares were sold at an average price of $62.20, for a total transaction of $746,400.00.
-Following the completion of the sale, the chief executive officer now directly owns 2,055,589 shares of the company’s stock, valued at approximately $127,857,635.80.
+In other news, Director Anousheh Ansari sold 3,500 shares of the company’s stock in a transaction on Tuesday, May 31st.
+The stock was sold at an average price of $62.00, for a total value of $217,000.00.
+Following the transaction, the director now owns 37,400 shares of the company’s stock, valued at approximately $2,318,800.
+The sale was disclosed in a filing with the SEC, which is accessible through the SEC website.
+Also, CEO Mark T. Mondello sold 12,000 shares of the company’s stock in a transaction on Monday, April 4th.
+The shares were sold at an average price of $62.20, for a total value of $746,400.00.
+Following the completion of the transaction, the chief executive officer now directly owns 2,055,589 shares in the company, valued at approximately $127,857,635.80.
 The disclosure for this sale can be found here.
 Insiders own 2.59% of the company’s stock.

-A number of institutional investors have recently added to or reduced their stakes in JBL.
-BNP Paribas Arbitrage SA increased its holdings in shares of Jabil by 13.8% during the 1st quarter.
-BNP Paribas Arbitrage SA now owns 71,755 shares of the technology company’s stock worth $4,429,000 after purchasing an additional 8,678 shares during the period.
-Mirabella Financial Services LLP bought a new position in shares of Jabil during the 1st quarter worth about $393,000.
-Alyeska Investment Group L.P. bought a new position in shares of Jabil during the 1st quarter worth about $23,055,000.
-Beacon Pointe Advisors LLC increased its stake in Jabil by 5.3% in the first quarter.
-Beacon Pointe Advisors LLC now owns 5,583 shares of the technology company’s stock valued at $345,000 after acquiring an additional 283 shares during the period.
-Finally, Point72 Hong Kong Ltd increased its stake in Jabil by 223.5% in the first quarter.
-Point72 Hong Kong Ltd now owns 3,600 shares of the technology company’s stock valued at $222,000 after acquiring an additional 2,487 shares during the period.
-79.69% of the stock is owned by hedge funds and other institutional investors.
+Several institutional investors have recently made changes to their positions in the company.
+BNP Paribas Arbitrage SA lifted its stake in Jabil by 13.8% during the 1st quarter.
+BNP Paribas Arbitrage SA now owns 71,755 shares of the technology company’s stock worth $4,429,000 after acquiring an additional 8,678 shares in the last quarter.
+Mirabella Financial Services LLP acquired a new position in Jabil during the 1st quarter worth about $393,000.
+Alyeska Investment Group L.P. acquired a new position in Jabil during the 1st quarter worth about $23,055,000.
+Beacon Pointe Advisors LLC lifted its stake in Jabil by 5.3% during the 1st quarter.
+Beacon Pointe Advisors LLC now owns 5,583 shares of the technology company’s stock worth $345,000 after acquiring an additional 283 shares in the last quarter.
+Finally, Point72 Hong Kong Ltd lifted its stake in Jabil by 223.5% during the 1st quarter.
+Point72 Hong Kong Ltd now owns 3,600 shares of the technology company’s stock worth $222,000 after acquiring an additional 2,487 shares in the last quarter.
+79.69% of the stock is currently owned by institutional investors and hedge funds.

 Jabil Company Profile (Get Rating)